drensin/Remixatron/rust-app/USERS_MANUAL.md

 *   Linux (Ubuntu/Debian x64)

 ### Q: Can I control *when* a jump happens?
 A: Not yet.
-The playback engine makes real-time probabilistic decisions.
+The playback engine makes real-time decisions using structured musical phrases.
 Manual "steering" is on the roadmap for a future version.

 ### Q: Is my music uploaded to the cloud?
 A: **No**.
 All analysis and playback happen 100% locally on your machine.
 Your audio files never leave your device.